A dynamic theatre company for 14-25 year olds.

-The Young Company are always seeking new opportunities to develop new work with other theatre companies and artists, arts organisations and charities.
+We are always seeking opportunities to develop new work with other theatre companies and artists, arts organisations and charities.
 If you have an idea, or are interested in developing a project you think the Young Company could contribute to, please email firstname.lastname@example.org

 The Starboard Festival

-The Young Company production of Tellerwas performed as part of the inaugural Starboard Festival at the Brighton Open Air Theatre.
+The Young Company production of Tellerwas performed as part of the inaugural Starboard Festival at the Brighton Open Air Theatre in July 2016.

 CineLive: What’s The Grey Matter With Gregory?

 This was an immersive theatre production in conjunction with CineLive and the BFI.
-Across six weeks fourteen YoCo members took part in workshops and rehearsals led by director Oliver Hymans, leading to a final performance at the London Nautical School.
+Across six weeks fourteen YoCo members took part in workshops and rehearsals led by director Oliver Hymans, leading to a final performance at the London Nautical School in December 2015.